MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-how-publish-and-install-an-extension-v2.md

 3. Review and accept the license agreement.
 4. Choose the **Install** button to install the extension.

-### To uninstall an extension in the client

-1. In the **Extension Management** window, choose an extension that you want to uninstall.
-2. Choose the **Uninstall** button to uninstall the extension.

-    > [!NOTE]
-    >  When you uninstall an extension that includes tables and fields, this impacts the database schema and any data that the tables and fields contain.
 <!--
 ### To synchronize schemas
 Before you install the extension, you must run the `Sync-NavApp` cmdlet.
 The `Sync-NavApp` synchronizes the schema of a tenant database to a V2 extension before installation; it adds the tables from the extension to the tenant.